telerik-boneyard/backend-services-push-hybrid-advanced/README.md

 * Deploy the project to a device and run it.
 More information of how to run your hybrid app created with Telerik AppBuilder on devices can be read here: [Running Apps on Devices](http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/working-with-devices).

 * Authenticate to the app with an existing or new user account.
 * The app will try to automatically enable the device for push notifications and register it/update its registration in Telerik Backend Services.
+You will be able to survey the process in the main view of the app.
-* Choose a specific user or just tap the "Send" button to send message to all available users.
+* Select a specific user or just tap the "Send" button to send an already predefined message to all available users.
+* A message will be displayed in the main view of the app when the notification was sent and when you receive a push notification.